 Kvass: A traditional fermented beverage originating in Russia and at one point was the most common drink across all classes of society.
 Kvass can be made with stale rye sourdough bread, beets, or other vegetables.
 The bread based version tastes somewhat like beer--but without the high alcohol content.
 Click here for more information on making Orange Ginger Carrot Kvass and Beet Kvass.

+Sweet Potato Fly: Sweet potatoes an be used to make this surprisingly delicious lacto-fermented beverage.
+Spiced with what you please it is reminiscent of a ginger ale or other spice, bubbly beverage.
 Like many lacto-fermented foods, it may take some getting used to, but once you acquire a taste you’ll find its sweet, tangy, spicy flavor quite refreshing!
 Click here for our easy Sweet Potato Fly recipe.

 Kombucha: A fermented tea containing significant quantities of B-vitamins, Kombucha is made from a culture often known as a Scoby or Mushroom.
 The mother culture is composed of yeast and bacteria and is similar to cultures used to make vinegar.
 The flavor of Kombucha can be influenced by several factors including the type of tea used and the length of time beverage is allowed to ferment (can range from a sweet, slightly acidic beverage to a stronger vinegar-taste).
 Kombucha can be consumed plain or flavored with fruit, herbs or fruit juice following the initial culturing process.
 While Kombucha is often available commercially through health food stores, it can run $3+ for 16 oz. but can be made at home for about $1 a gallon.
 Click here to learn more about making Kombucha at home.